-The best Minecraft tower designs are:
+The nine best Minecraft tower designs to build in 1.20 are:

 Wizard towers mix the fairy tale aesthetic of fantasy towers with a little magic.
-This Minecraft wizard tower build by Pixlriffs packs heaps of charm and a multiple turrets.
+This Minecraft wizard tower build by Pixlriffs packs heaps of charm and multiple turrets.
 This build is practical, too, with chests and a Minecraft potions lab to help you concoct your magical brews.
 Check out more Pixlriffs builds on his YouTube channel.

-If you’re looking to assert your dominance in your Minecraft world, with a structure piercing the heavens, then look no further than this Fantasy Tower from Jeracraft.
+If you’re looking to assert your dominance in your Minecraft world with a structure piercing the heavens, then look no further than this Fantasy Tower from Jeracraft.

-Nights in Minecraft are dark, but this build from A1MOSTADDICTED MINECRAFT is sure to be a beacon of warmth (or you could try an actual Minecraft beacon) – and you can probably see it from space, too.
+Nights in Minecraft are dark, but this build from A1MOSTADDICTED MINECRAFT is sure to be a beacon of warmth (or you could try an actual Minecraft beacon), and you can probably see it from space, too.

 Beginning with a stone pillar before essentially building a beautiful house on top, before growing in complexity and detail the higher it goes.
-Even better, when it’s dark the lights in the windows and on the column add an extra dose of atmosphere.
+Even better, when it’s dark, the lights in the windows and on the column add an extra dose of atmosphere.